FHnt97/Project-Week-8-Final-Project/your-project/README.md

 -  Q1.4: The creation of a dashboard - what countries are the most interesting?

 ### The second step was to look more in depth into one of the industries.

+For this step, what would be great is to create a template so that, on the basis of this report, I could, in the future, code a search bar.
+This would allow me to easily find information on any industry and give me the initial insights on it, guiding the initiaition of a more in depth market analysis.

 What industries have a high innovation rate, and how is the market in that field?
 I will look into the fields of industry with the highest innovation/ patent number filing, and I will carry out a market analysis in this field, looking into which companies are the strongest and invest the most in R&D in given field.
 I will try answering the following questions: